 Uncertain about how to communicate an unexpected development to your backers?
 Ask yourself these questions to help fine-tune your approach.

-Is it good news?
 Things that might fall into this category are an important new client, a significant improvement in your collections, or an upgrade of your technological systems.
 Don't miss the opportunity to bolster a financier's belief in your business with information beyond what he or she will see in your quarterly reports.
 You can drop your financier a note or, if it's been a while since you've made personal contact, use your news as a good excuse for a telephone call.

 Although it may not be worth a call, you should certainly send along copies of any articles written about your company, news of community awards, rave reviews from customers, or other out-of-the-ordinary feedback.